danielstocks/react-sortable/README.md

 ## Get started

-After cloning the directory run **bower install** to get the react dependencies.
+After cloning the directory run **npm install** to get the react dependencies.
 Spin up a local webserver serving the project directory
 (for instance, `python -m http.server` if you have Python 3.X installed, or `python -m SimpleHTTPServer` with Python 2.X) and open it in your browser.